bmilcs/odin-project/mongodb.md

 - Isolation: multiple transactions can happen at the same time, without affecting the outcome of the other transaction
   - Ensures no side effects if other operations are running at the same time
 - Durability: changes made by operations in a transaction will persist, no matter what

+### ACID Transactions In MongoDB

+All single document operations are atomic.

+- No extra steps are needed to provide ACID properties
+- `updateOne()` = ACID transaction. all fields will update or none at all.
+- `updateMany()` = IS NOT ACID transaction.

+Multi-document ACID Transaction:

+- Requires careful planning and execution
+- MongoDB "locks" all resources involved in a transaction
+- Incur performance cost & affects latency
+- Precise tool for special circumstances